skrey/yellow-extensions/documentation/system.md

 Snippets
 --------
-Snippets are pieces of PHP located in the `snippets` folder.
+Snippets are pieces of PHP code located in the `snippets` folder.
 They allow to re-use the same code in multiple templates:

     <?php $yellow->snippet("navigation") ?>